azangru/mysite/src/blog/questions-for-scrum-retrospectives/index.md

 - By the end of the Daily Scrum, the Development Team understands the progress made toward the Sprint Goal, any impediments blocking or slowing progress, and the plan for the next 24 hours.
 - The Daily Scrum is not simply a status update, but actively facilitates collaboration to help improve the ability of the team to deliver value.

-(from _Mastering Professional Scrum_, by Stephanie Ockerman and Simon Reindt)
+(from _Mastering Professional Scrum_, by Stephanie Ockerman and Simon Reindl)

 ## For sprint review